What help can I get to buy a home?

 - The New Supply Shared Equity Scheme helps first-time buyers to buy a new build home from a housing association.

-More details on all three schemes
+More details on these schemes

 Shared Ownership helps people on low to moderate incomes buy a home where it is affordable for them.
 Shared ownership helps a person buy a share of a home and pay an occupancy charge on the remainder to a housing association.
 Shared Ownership is different from shared equity.
 Find out the differences.